 A spokesman for the Independent Oil Workers Union of Aruba did not immediately return calls for comment on Monday.

-Refineries in the Caribbean and on the East Coast of the U.S. have struggled in recent years because the crude oil they use has been priced higher than the oil available to refiners in the middle of the U.S.
+Refineries in the Caribbean and on the U.S. East Coast have struggled in recent years because the crude oil they use has been priced higher than the oil available to refiners in the middle of the U.S.

-Earlier this year, Hess Corp. closed its massive Hovensa oil refinery in the U.S. Virgin Islands, stunning nearly 2,000 workers on the island of St. Croix.
+Earlier this year, the massive Hovensa oil refinery, a joint venture of Hess.
+Corp and Venezuela's state-owned oil company, was closed in the U.S. Virgin Islands, stunning nearly 2,000 workers on the island of St. Croix.
 Plans call for that Caribbean refinery to also be converted into a fuel storage terminal.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)